StanislawStankiewicz/HackArena2/README.md

   and `DROP_MINE`.
 - `PassResponse`: Do nothing for this turn.

-You can create these responses using the following static methods in `AgentResponse`:
+You can create these responses using the following static methods in `BotResponse`:

-You can modify the mentioned file and create more files in the `src/main/java/com/github/INIT_SGGW/MonoTanksClient/Agent` directory.
-Do not modify any other files, as this may prevent us from running your agent during the competition.
+You can modify the mentioned file and create more files in the `src/main/java/com/github/INIT_SGGW/MonoTanksBot/Bot` directory.
+Do not modify any other files, as this may prevent us from running your bot during the competition.

 ### Including Static Files